cypik/terraform-google-subnet/README.md

 ## Introduction

-This project deploys a Google Cloud infrastructure using Terraform to create **SUBNET** .
+This project deploys a Google Cloud infrastructure using Terraform to create Subnet .

 ## Usage